UNITED WAY OF JASPER COUNTY

 Adults and students alike are encouraged to attend.
 The event is open to all with a free-will admission collected to help continue and grow the speaker series.

 The program is made possible thanks to generous support from presenting sponsors Dodd's Trash Hauling & Recycling and Black Hills Energy.
-Additional funding and support is from Ryan's Tire & Auto, Doug & Rhonda Wolfe Family, Pence-Reese Funeral Home, Jessica Lowe Vokes and Erik Vokes and DMACC Newton Campus.
+Additional funding and support is from Ryan's Tire & Auto, Doug & Rhonda Wolf Family, Pence-Reese Funeral Home, Jessica Lowe Vokes and Erik Vokes and DMACC Newton Campus.

 KNOW BEFORE YOU GO: